Chime right in! (no registration req'd)-----

 - Miami, Florida, USA

-A. dear sir, I am also an avid gun collector and a firearm restoration expert......clean the firearm thoroughly with a good dishwashing liquid, like dawn detergent and rinse it in HOT water. the hotter the better, but not boiling......let it dry completely. take a small piece of 0000 steel wool [linked by editor to product info at Rockler] and dip it into your blueing solution. work this into the rust spot. this will clean any residual oils from the spot while blueing and blending it at the same time without scratching the finnish. once you see the blueing starting to work, stop. let it dry and blend it into the other finnish with another dry piece of #0000 steel wool.john t [last name deleted for privacy by Editor]
+A. dear sir, I am also an avid gun collector and a firearm restoration expert......clean the firearm thoroughly with a good dishwashing liquid, like dawn detergent and rinse it in HOT water. the hotter the better, but not boiling......let it dry completely. take a small piece of 0000 steel wool [affil. link to info/product at Rockler] and dip it into your blueing solution. work this into the rust spot. this will clean any residual oils from the spot while blueing and blending it at the same time without scratching the finnish. once you see the blueing starting to work, stop. let it dry and blend it into the other finnish with another dry piece of #0000 steel wool.john t [last name deleted for privacy by Editor]

 - oroville, california

 A. John T has given you the best answer.
 After cleaning work the blueing into the spot with the steel wool.
 I have done this many times with good results.THOMAS B [last name deleted for privacy by Editor]